 Great Mornings in Maine: Maine’s Coffee Roasters

 Nowhere in the state is coffee roasting and brewing taken more seriously than it is in Portland.
-Both the two Arabica Coffee and the two Tandem Coffee Roasters locations are all run by roasters with years of expertise.
-Bard Coffee in Old Port has quickly become another favorite by offering a total coffee experience—carefully sourced, roasted coffees prepared by friendly baristas who can tell you the story behind the beans.
-Coffee by Design seeks out only the best beans, hand-roasts them in small batches and painstakingly trains the baristas at their four Portland locations in order to serve some of the best coffee in the country.
-Speckled Ax Wood Roasted Coffee takes it a step further, only using local hardwood gathered from Maine’s forests to roast its coffee.
-When you stop by the Speckled Ax coffee shop on Congress Street, we suggest you hold the cream and sugar.
-This one you’ll want to drink straight.
+Grab a cup and stroll through the quiet streets of the Old Port early in the morning.
+Coffee by Design seeks out only the finest beans, hand-roasts them in small batches to make some of the best coffee in the country.
+Arabica Coffee and Tandem Coffee Roasters locations are all run by roasters with years of expertise.
+Bard Coffee in the Old Port has quickly become another favorite by offering a total coffee experience.
+Speckled Ax Wood Roasted Coffee takes it a step further, only using local hardwood gathered from Maine’s forests to roast its coffee manually.

 North of Portland in Yarmouth, Maine Roasters Coffee is famous for their dark blend, the Rocky Coast Roast.
-There’s a great coffeehouse atmosphere here, with delicious pastries and comfy furniture.
 Or head south to Carpe Diem Roastery in North Berwick for rare roasts and reasonable prices.
-Wait for your order to be filled by grabbing a small cup of brew for only 50 cents.

-But you won’t just find fresh-ground coffee along the coast.
-Carpe Diem’s and Coffee By Design’s roasts are served all over Maine.
-And Carrabasset Coffee Roasters, located close to Sugarloaf in Kingfield, produces signature coffee blends for restaurants, stores and hotels around the state.
-They roast the highest quality beans in 20 pound batches and serve what they call “the finest single source coffees available.”
+But you won’t just find fresh coffee along the coast.
+Carrabassett Coffee Roasters, located close to Sugarloaf in Kingfield, produces signature coffee blends for restaurants, stores and hotels around the state.
+They roast the highest quality beans in 20-pound batches and serve what they call “the finest single source coffees available.”